 Keep in mind that a longer leash also carries increased risk along with its benefits.
 Be mindful to use it where your dog can't tangle others or walk into traffic.
 Also keep in mind that, should your dog see something exciting, a longer leash means more momentum before you feel the pull.

 What about Extendable/Retractable/Flexi Leashes?
-The number of brake failures, injuries to both dogs and people, and accidents that occur with this popular type of leash makes it extra-risky to use.
-In general, we recommend these only for use in fenced-in areas.
+In general, we recommend these only for use in fenced-in or low-traffic areas.
+The number of brake failures, injuries to both dogs and people, and accidents that occur with this popular type of leash makes it riskier to use.

 Here are a few different collar types and what you might use them for!